Tcharl/virgo.plans/readme.md

 h2.
 How to use?

-First you have to configure your maven settings.xml to mirror the osgiliath nexus (http://bugzilla.osgiliath.net/projects/osgiliath-superpom/wiki).
+First you have to configure your maven settings.xml to mirror the osgiliath nexus (http://nexus.osgiliath.net/nexus/content/groups/public/) or install superpom and helpers projects.

-In a second time, configure in this file a maven active profile with the property virgo.path pointing on your root virgo installation (3.6.0.RELEASE at the time I'm writing).
+In a second time, configure in this file a maven active profile with the property virgo.path pointing on your root Virgo-jetty installation (3.6.0.RELEASE at the time I'm writing).
 Add entry javax.persistence.metamodel to the spring orm MANIFEST (on the repository/ext folder).

 Finally just run mvn clean install and launch Virgo!

 h2.
 Architecture

-You can clone the git project at http://subversion.osgiliath.net/git-private/karaf.features.git
+You can clone the git project at https://github.com/Tcharl/virgo.plans.git

 It's composed of a parent pom and multiples modules (plans):